mockk/mockk/MAINTAINING.md

  - [ ] bump if needed major or minor (resetting everything afterwards)
  - [ ] commit it
  - [ ] tag it
- - [ ] redirect release process to oss.sonatype by uncommenting the sonatype repository in `mockk-publishing.gradle.kts`
- - [ ] release from Gradle with `gradle publish -Dorg.gradle.parallel=false` (apparently, sonatype does not like parallel builds)
+ - [ ] release from Gradle with `gradle publish jreleaserDeploy`
- - [ ] goto oss.sonatype
- - [ ] find io.mockk repo
- - [ ] check state of dependencies (are sizes okay), maybe download one
- - [ ] close repo
- - [ ] release repo
- - [ ] wait till it appears on Maven central
+ - [ ] the release should automatically show up on Maven Central
  - [ ] bump version and append -SNAPSHOT
  - [ ] commit
  - [ ] push to GitHub